pippinbarr/v-r-5/process/to-do.md

 - **It was because I somehow duplicated the terrain** ~~Why did the lighting on the grass suddenly start looking absolutely terrible after the doubling back from URP?~~

+- The water is totally fucked in the webgl build

 ## Structures

 - ~~Make a new shadow room that doesn't have insanely bad-looking seams (somehow)~~